Consensys/quorum/README.md

 # Quorum

-Quorum is an Ethereum-based distributed ledger protocol that has been developed to provide the Financial Services industry with a permissioned implementation of Ethereum that supports transaction and contract privacy.
+Quorum is an Ethereum-based distributed ledger protocol with transaction and contract privacy, developed for the financial services industry.

-The key enhancements are:
+Key enhancements:

 * __QuorumChain__ - a new consensus model based on majority voting
 * __Constellation__ - a peer-to-peer encrypted message exchange
-* __Peer Security__ - node/peer permissioning using Smart Contracts
+* __Peer Security__ - node/peer permissioning using smart contracts

 ## Architecture

 ![Quorum privacy architecture](docs/img/architecture.png)

 The above diagram is a high-level overview of the privacy architecture used by Quorum.
-For more in-depth discussion of the components, refer to the wiki pages.
+For more in-depth discussion of the components, refer to the [wiki](https://github.com/jpmorganchase/quorum/wiki/) pages.

 ## Quickstart

-The quickest way to get started with Quorum is using [VirtualBox](https://www.virtualbox.org/wiki/Downloads) and [Vagrant](https://www.vagrantup.com/downloads.html).
-Once you have both installed, run the following:
+The quickest way to get started with Quorum is using [VirtualBox](https://www.virtualbox.org/wiki/Downloads) and [Vagrant](https://www.vagrantup.com/downloads.html):

 ```sh
 git clone https://github.com/jpmorganchase/quorum-examples